rettersoft/rbs-docs/docs/pm/components.md

 #### Validation Support

 Process Manager has a strong data validation support.
 It uses [joi](https://joi.dev) under the hood.
-Just like *date-fns*, validation support also uses chain mechanism for applying multiple validations to a single value.
+Just like *date-fns*, validation support also uses chain mechanism for applying multiple validations to a single variable.

 Validation is possible in two ways: simple validation which covers primitive types or objects with only primitive attributes.
 On the other hand, if your data has a complex interface, you can define each type as model and use them in your validation expressions.